ColeWestik/Electrical-Engineering-Personal-Project/Circuits/Parallel-Circuit-Project.md

 ### Lower-frequency light (red, yellow) corresponds to lower-energy photons.
 A smaller forward voltage is needed to emit these lower-energy photons.
 ![YellowLED](https://github.com/user-attachments/assets/1448bc86-52fc-4c75-b27c-1d8c9f4d04dc)

-### Multimeter reading a 1.961V Drop in Yellow LED.

 First, I used a multimeter to find the Forward Voltage of different colored LEDS.